Yooshikii/testnet1/wasm/README.md

 - `web/vecnoa` - **full** Vecnod WASM32 SDK bindings for use in web browsers.
 - `web/vecno-rpc` - only the RPC bindings for use in web browsers (reduced WASM binary size).
-- `nodejs/vecno` - **full** Rusty Vecno WASM32 SDK bindings for use with NodeJS.
+- `nodejs/vecno` - **full** Vecno WASM32 SDK bindings for use with NodeJS.
 - `docs` - Vecnod WASM32 SDK documentation.
 - `examples` folders contain examples for NodeJS and web browsers.
 - `examples/data` - folder user by examples for configuration and wallet data storage.
 - `examples/javascript` - JavaScript examples.
 - `examples/javascript/general` - General SDK examples (keys & derivation, addresses, encryption, etc.).
 - `examples/javascript/transactions` - Creating, sending and receiving transactions.
-- `examples/javascript/wallet` - Interfacing with the Rusty Vecno Wallet framework.
+- `examples/javascript/wallet` - Interfacing with the Vecno Wallet framework.
 - `examples/typescript` - TypeScript examples.

 If you are using JavaScript and Visual Studio Code, it is highly recommended you replicate